 BBC World Service placements

-The Chevening Secretariat and BBC World Service Group are pleased to invite applications (from 17 March) for the Chevening/BBC World Service Group Professional Placement Programme, commencing in September 2021.
+The Chevening Secretariat and BBC World Service Group are pleased to invite applications (14-31 March 2022) for the Chevening/BBC World Service Group Professional Placement Programme, commencing in September 2022.

 Depending on their skills and interests, successful applicants could be placed in one of a number of areas of World Service Group activity including: World Service news programmes, BBC News online, World Service radio, digital output, BBC Media Action, BBC Monitoring, one of the BBC World Service language services, or Solutions-Focused Journalism.